 Joy’s Favourite Places to Stay in England

 London is expensive, but if you feel like housesitting or doing a home exchange, it is free.
-I was a member of 5W (Women Welcome Women Worldwide), so I would sometimes stay with a member when I was travelling.
-Reciprocal arrangement.
+I was a member of 5W (Women Welcome Women Worldwide), so I sometimes stayed with a member when I was travelling—a reciprocal arrangement.
 I hosted many in Victoria.
-Members all over the world.
+There are embers all over the world.